-THEA 4058 3 Credits Women in Theatre (3-0-3)Through selected readings, this course will focus on the evolution of the female character from classical to contemporary theatre.
+THEA 4058 Women in Theatre 3 Credits (3-0-3)

+Through selected readings, this course will focus on the evolution of the female character from classical to contemporary theatre.
 The course will also follow the progress of the female playwright in theatre.
-Prerequisite(s):ENGL 1102 theatre and culture of each period will be studied culminating into an understanding of the beginnings of theatrical
+Prerequisite(s): ENGL 1102

-THEA 4101 Acting II 3 Credits (3-0-3)A laboratory class providing practical experiences within the area of acting as demonstrated in Acting I. Students enrolled in this class are required to complete one modern scene study assignment for production and one complete audition that entails two contrasting monologues.
+THEA 4101 Acting II 3 Credits (3-0-3)

+A laboratory class providing practical experiences within the area of acting as demonstrated in Acting I. Students enrolled in this class are required to complete one modern scene study assignment for production and one complete audition that entails two contrasting monologues.
 This course works toward a culminating activity, which is a one-act modern play to be performed for jury.

 Prerequisite(s): THEA 3101

-THEA 4103 Advanced Acting/TV/Cinema 3 Credits (3-0-3)Offers advanced work in special problems of applying acting techniques to the demands of modern media.
+THEA 4103 Advanced Acting/TV/Cinema 3 Credits (3-0-3)

+Offers advanced work in special problems of applying acting techniques to the demands of modern media.
 Practicum experience is designed for television and cinema.
 The course leads the actor/student to a finished miniproduction of either a television or film project.

-THEA 4104 Acting III 3 Credits (3-0-3)Studies the problems and techniques in periods and styles through intensive scene study and performance of Greek, Shakespearean and Romantic works.
-Prerequisite(s): THEA 4101, 4103
+THEA 4104 Acting III 3 Credits (3-0-3)

+Studies the problems and techniques in periods and styles through intensive scene study and performance of Greek, Shakespearean and Romantic works.

+Prerequisite(s): THEA 4101, THEA 4103